-Note: Please refer to the Clinician's Gateway User Guide v.3.1 for step-by-step instructions and instructional video on the technical aspects of writing group notes.
-It can be found on the S Drive.
+Note: Please refer to the Clinician's Gateway User Guide v.3.9 for step-by-step instructions.

 Example: A group service is provided by two practitioners for a group of seven clients, and the reimbursable service, including direct service, travel time, and documentation time took 1 hour and 35 minutes (95 minutes).
 The time reported for each staff will be totaled then divided by the number of clients.
 CG will provide the allocation of time for each client present; rounded to the nearest minute.
 In this example, each client account will be claimed for 27 minutes.
 (95 minutes x 2 staff = 190 minutes / 7 clients = 27.1 minutes rounded to 27.)